Hendrix-CS/csci285/projects/project.md

 Your notebook should follow the guidelines below in the Final Notebook section.
 I don't expect everything to be complete at this point, but you should have substantial progress to write about beyond your previous submissions and be formatting your work as a full notebook.

-The rough draft is due right before Thanksgiving break.
-I will provide feedback to you before our first class after the break so that you have an opportunity to revise your work before the final period.
+The rough draft is due right after Thanksgiving break.
+I will provide feedback to you before our last class so that you have an opportunity to revise your work before the final period.

 # Final Notebook